+If one had to choose a single driver for BRI as presented in American commentary, it would be the problem of China's surplus capacity.

 If one had to choose a single driver for BRI as presented in American commentary, it would be the issue of China's surplus capacity.
 This rationale is almost universally attributed to China but only obliquely discussed in the "vision" document.
 Virtually all American assessments begin their discussion of Beijing's goals by claiming that China seeks to use BRI to export its surplus capacity in construction materials, engineering services, and perhaps even labor.
 One analyst even argues that non-construction sectors of China's economy may be incorporated into BRI if they begin to stagnate.19